gilice/foiled/README.md

     - **Bundle stuff together**

 ## Useful stuff
+- Test coverage is underway.
+Mocking does not seem to be viable, so the next best thing is static optional function arguments to getters as overrides.
 - [Discourse API Docs](https://docs.discourse.org/)
 - [User API key generation](https://meta.discourse.org/t/user-api-keys-specification/48536)
   - example auth URL can be found in `assets/test_keys/url.txt`